-The German-speaking Community of Belgium has adopted in 2011 a 'Skill Guide to Career Choice Preparation and Career Guidance' (Rahmenplan Schulisch Berufswahlvorbereitung und -orientierung), which is aimed at preparing career choices and career guidance for primary and secondary education.
+The German-speaking Community of Belgium has adopted in 2011 a 'Skill Guide to Career Choice Preparation and Career Guidance' (Rahmenplan Schulische Berufswahlvorbereitung und -orientierung), which is aimed at preparing career choices and career guidance for primary and secondary education.
 According to the guide, schools are required to inform and advise students and their guardians about studies, training and career possibilities.
 Career guidance is part of school education and a crucial link between school and the world of work.
 The professionals involved at school are teachers with no specific training in early leaving or in dealing with groups at risk.
-Students may also directly contact a PMS to receive advice about education and career guidance.
+Students may also directly contact Kaleido Ostbelgien to receive advice about education and career guidance.

 Long-time cooperation exists between policy areas of employment, youth, social affairs and family.